11rchitwood/11rchitwood.github.io/_posts/choose-life.md

 > Choose rotting away at the end of it all, pissing your last in a miserable home, nothing more than an embarrassment to the selfish, fucked up brats you spawned to replace yourselves.
 > Choose your future.
 > Choose life… But why would I want to do a thing like that?
 > I chose not to choose life.
-I chose somethin’ else.
+I chose somethin' else.
 > And the reasons?
 > There are no reasons.
-> Who needs reasons when you’ve got heroin?
+> Who needs reasons when you've got heroin?
 >
 > Mark "Rent Boy" Renton